Makrinitsa Pelion, or else the “Balcony of Pelion”, is one of the most beautiful and traditional villages on the mountain.

 For a small place like Makrinitsa, the Museum of Byzantine Art and Culture is of high importance, exceptionally renovated with a rich display and collection of post-Byzantine works dating from the 17th through 20th centuries.

 Find the museum in the Makrinitsa main square.
-For more info, you can visit the museum’s website here.

 Go to Paschalis Art House and Cafe

-If you like art and paintings then you must visit Paschalis Art House (Gallery) to see some Greek painters’ art and sculpting and have a coffee in an artistic environment.
+If you like art and paintings then you must visit Paschalis Art House (Gallery) to see some Greek painters’ work and sculpting and have a coffee in an artistic environment.
+Paschalis Art is housed in a traditional building dating from 1830 and for many years used to be the workshop of the painter Paschalis (Paschalis Aggelidis ).

 You can enjoy their coffee and homemade cakes while looking at the pieces of art around you or the magnificent views from the balcony.
+Find Paschalis Art Cafe 60 meters away from Makrinitsa main square.

 Discover Pelion Ski Resort Agriolefkes